 3 – How I used Achievable to pass the SIE

-Achievable is a bit daunting at first, but once you get used to it, it’s a pretty streamlined system.
+Achievable is a bit unusual at first, but once you get used to it, it’s a pretty streamlined system.
 They break studying into two sections: Content Progress and Memory Progress.

 Content Progress is like a book: you go through the chapters one at a time, with callouts and diagrams to help explain the examples.
-It’s a bit text heavy (I wish they had more visuals), but overall the content is very well written and clearly written to be short-and-sweet versus long-and-wordy.
+It’s a bit text heavy (I wish they had more visuals), but overall the content is very well written and clearly written to be short-and-sweet versus long-and-wordy (unlike a lot of other SIE exam prep).
 This is apparently the core philosophy of their author, Brandon Rith, who they highlight a few times on their website.
 I enjoyed the explanations and felt like it was a very good ‘book’ overall.

 I had a separate notes document where I took notes, basically a big bulleted list where I sorted it by chapter and subchapter.
 I tried to mark out specific topics that I knew I would want to come back to, and key points that I’d want to review again while studying.
 I wish there was an ability to take notes in the program itself, but it doesn’t look like any other program has a note taking feature either.